icarotelesdasilva/DestByte8/readme.md

 # DestByte8

-DestByte8 is a custom 8-bit CPU architecture built entirely from scratch, designed for general-purpose computing.
+DestByte8 is a 8-bit CPU architecture built entirely from scratch, designed for general-purpose computing.

 ## Project Objective
 To design, implement, and evolve a custom instruction set architecture (ISA) and processor core from the ground up.